uptycslabs/terraform-google-gcp-integration/README.md

 1. Workload Identity Pool is soft-deleted and permanently deleted after approximately 30 days.
      - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
 ID cannot be re-used until the WIP is permanently deleted.
      - After `terraform destroy`, same WIP can't be created again.
-Modify `gcp_workload_identity` value if required.
-2. Same host project id can't be used again after terraform destroy .
+2. Same host project id can't be used again after terraform destroy.
+3. Change `integration_name` to change names of the resources host folder, project, wip and idp.
-3. `credentials.json` is only created once.
+4. `credentials.json` is only created once.
 To re create the file use command returned by `regenerate-cred-config-command` output.
-4. `project-list.json` will be created once apply done , Get json data for UI integration  .
+5. `project-list.json` will be created once apply done , Get json data for UI integration  .

 ## (Optional) Requirements and Use of python script to filter integration projects.